dmbarbour/glas/docs/GlasCLI.md

         glas --run ModuleName Args

 In this case, we first load the configuration, then we compile the module, then we attempt to interpret the module's compiled value as an application.
-Depending on the definition of `settings.mode` within the application, we might run in various modes:
+Depending on the definition of `settings.mode` within the application, we might run in various modes.
+At the moment, only two modes are recognized:

-* *step* - transaction loop, also the default
+* *step* - transaction loop, the default
-* *lang* - language module, 'compile' some arguments to another app (see below)
+* *stage* - compile arguments to another app (see below)

 The run mode may influence which effects are provided, the application life cycle, and other things.
-I might eventually introduce a more conventional procedural mode, perhaps called *main*.

 ### Staged Applications